Harshapatel2018/greatyao.github.com/_posts/2012-05-06-Introduction-to-ASMLibrary.md

 ## Overview

 Active Shape Model Library (ASMLibrary©) SDK, which is is developped under OpenCV for face alignment and face tracking.
-You can use ASMLibrary on ** Windows, Linux and Android platforms **.
+ASMLibrary supports and runs on **Windows, Linux and Android platforms**.

 When you build ASM model, you must have an image database associated with its annotation files.
 ASMlibrary supports asf and pts format.
 For pts, you can refer to [BioId、XM2VTS、FGNet databases](http://personalpages.manchester.ac.uk/staff/timothy.f.cootes/tfc_software.html)  annotated by Time Cootes.
 For asf, please refer to [IMM database](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=922)  annotated by Mikkel Stegmann.
 Generally speaking, The database should contain at least several hundreds images.